jynik/ready-set-yocto/ready-set-yocto.md

 create custom-tailored embedded Linux "distributions" for your specific needs.

-The purpose of this guide is to get you up and running with a minimal build for a Raspberry Pi so that you can dive into the documentation while you wait.
+The purpose of this guide is to get you up and running with a minimal build for a Raspberry Pi so that you can get an initial sense of things before you dive further into the official documentation.
+(There's a lot, but it's really, really well done.)

 Keep the following at an arm's length.
 In particular, the "Mega-Manual" is fantastic to search through (e.g. via "Ctrl-F") any time you encounter a term or variable